AlexeiSrour/programming_ground_up/README.md

 The repository's structure is unconventional, with each chapter's contents being isolated into an individual branch, with the Master/Main branch acting as a landing page whose only content is this README file.
-Branches each indivudally have their own specific READMEs, it is recommended to use GitHubs "Switch Branch" option to inspect each of the branches independantly for further information.
+Branches each indivudally have their own specific READMEs, it is recommended to use GitHubs "Switch Branch" option to inspect each of the branches independently for further information.

 As per the book, all code is written for the **GNU Assembler** `as` in AT&T syntax, and linked with the **GNU Linker** `ld`.
 The assembly is written with x86_32 bit architectures in mind running Linux - again, as per the book - however all executables were built and verified with x86_64 bit architecture.